riboseinc/retrace/tools/stringinjector/README.md

 # Description

-A 'stringinjector' tool written in C as part of retrace.
+A 'stringinject' tool written in C as part of retrace.
 For now it's a standalone tool but will be integrated in retrace at a later stage.

 Stringinjector inserts strings and/or replaces bytes in ascii and binary files.
 As the files can be ascii in nature (XML, JSON etc) or binary (think ELF) it needs to be able to write both.
 It needs to be fast as some files can be several megabytes big.